 - Discussions about the Trinity.
 The Trinity is too abstract and will just confuse people.

 - Pretty much anything else you can think of with which a person might not be particularly familiar.
 “Let’s just keep it simple” is another form of indirect usage that attempts to cut off from the conversation anything perceived as complicated.

 Making “just” statements about general topics, practices, or systems are often an attempt to limit the scope of a discussion to only those areas with which a person is comfortable.
 In the original indirect example: if a person feels intimidated by the idea of philosophy or philosophical discussion, they might be able to use the word “just” to remove any positive aspects of philosophy as it relates to the current discussion.
-If philosophy just confuses the topic of religion or the discussion of religion then it serves no purpose for people who want to be “clear.”
+If philosophy just confuses the topic of religion then it serves no purpose for people who want to be “clear.”
 By using the word “just,” we remove any possibility for versatility; philosophy can no longer have any other impact except to confuse.

 Another example of indirect usage: denominations are just false churches (i.e. not “truly” Christian).
 As with the eternal conscious torment example, denominational vs. non-denominational congregations isn’t the topic of this post.
 The point here is that by using the word “just” to boil down the category of “denominations” or “denominational churches/congregations” to a single idea (i.e. false church), we can dismiss any further consideration about individuals, practices, creeds, etc. related to denominational churches.
 “False churches” seems pretty obviously bad to most Christians, so no further discussion is really required.